smatechnologies/commvault-java/README.md

 - Requires Commvault web services which is provided by Commvault version 11.
 - Requires **Java version 8**.
-  - can download OpenJDK 8 from https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot
-    please note when downloading the jdk, do not select the .msi file to download as this will install the jdk on teh Windows system.
-You should download the .zip file (select other platforms) as you need to unzip the downloaded file into the /java directory.
+  - Embedded OpenJDK included in installation zip file.

 # Instructions
 For information on using the Connector and configuring the connector see the associated documentation.

 ### Installation
-Download software from desired Release by selecting and saving the executables.
+Download the commvalut.zip file from desired Release by selecting and saving the file.
-After download create folder and place executables in the folder <install folder>.
+After download create an installation folder (i.e c:\connectors\commvault) and extract the downloaded file into this directory.
-After downloading the OpenJDK or JRE, create a <install folder>/java directory off the folder you saved the executables in.
-Extract the Java software and copy this to the <install folder>/java directory.

 # License
 Copyright 2019 SMA Technologies